 How much discount will I get?

 The price of your home will be based on the current market value less the discount which is based on how long you have been a council tenant.
 In Charnwood, the maximum discount a tenant can receive is £77,000 whatever the valuation of the property.
 More information on discounts is provided by clicking on the link below:

 How can I apply for Right to Buy?

-Complete the RTB1 application form and return to:
+Fill in the RTB1 application form online, print it out, and return to:

 Charnwood Borough Council